 Christine Chew, Development Consultant

-Advocating for those in need and helping our next generation grow are two ideals Christine hopes to always integrate into her work, and she am always looking for more opportunities to do so.
+Advocating for those in need and helping our next generation grow are two ideals Christine hopes to always integrate into her work, and she is always looking for more opportunities to do so.
 Christine believes we are all responsible to lead the change we want to see in this world.

 Chrisitne was introduced to the nonprofit world in 2011 when she was selected as a participant in the Global Korean Youth Network Seminar to complete a program on environmental sustainability in South Korea.
 This opportunity gave her the chance to conquer exciting new challenges and inspired her to pursue her passion of advocating for the preservation of the arts, equity in access to arts education, and human rights in North Korea.